-Milwaukee has athletes among the top 50 in the nation over three events, while five Panthers total are among the top 100 over seven events.
-Ben Crogan heads the list, with his school records putting him tied for 37th in the pole vault and 42nd in the heptathlon.
-Samia Taylor's school-record triple jump has her tied for 35th nationally.
+Milwaukee has athletes among the top 50 in the nation over three events, while eight Panthers total are among the top 100 over 10 events.
+Ben Crogan heads the list, with his recent school records putting him tied for 30th in the pole vault and 36th in the heptathlon.
+Samia Taylor's school-record triple jump has her tied for 30th nationally.

 Next Up for the Panthers

 Milwaukee will continue facing stiff competition, heading to the Iowa State Cyclone Classic, Feb.
 10-12, in Ames, Iowa.